Mikhail22/drag-scroll--autohotkey/README.md

 Further, if you use a drawing tablet or a touchpad and the driver/OS does not provide drag scroll, then this app solves it.

 ### Installation
-Firstly, you need Autohotkey installed on your PC.
-This script was tested with AHK 1.1.28 on Windows 10, but other Windows versions should also work.
+Firstly, you need Autohotkey  [v1.1.27+] installed on your PC.
 You can download AHK from offical site, easiest option is to pick an .exe installer with recent version:
  https://www.autohotkey.com/

 Once you have successfully installed Autohotkey, `.ahk` files can be run by double-clicking on the `.ahk` file in explorer.